bensommers/bensommers.github.io/pages/contact.md

 title: Contact
 ---

 I'd love to hear from you!
-Please reach out to me using the email or linkedin icons in the upper right of the site.
+Please reach out to me using the email or linkedin icons.